Economy of Romania: Services

 In 2003 the service sector constituted 55% of gross domestic product (GDP), and employed 51.3% of the workforce.
 The subcomponents of services are financial, renting, and business activities (20.5%); trade, hotels and restaurants, and transport (18%); and other service activities (21.7%).
 The service sector in Romania has expanded in recent years, employing some 47% of Romanians and accounting for slightly more than half of GDP.

 The largest employer is the retail sector, employing almost 12% of Romanians.
 The retail industry is mainly concentrated in a relatively small number of chain stores clustered together in shopping malls.
 In recent years the rise of big-box stores, such as Cora (hypermarket) (of France) and Carrefour (a French subsidiary), have led to fewer workers in this sector and a migration of retail jobs to the suburbs.

 Biotechnology industry

 Romania is aggressively promoting and developing its biotechnology industry.
 Hundred of millions of dollars were invested into the sector to build up infrastructure, fund research and development and to recruit top international scientists to Romania.
 Romania features one of the world's newest competitive bio-industries, in key areas as pharmacogenomics, protein engineering, glyco-engineering, tissue engineering, bio-informatics, genome medicine and preventive medicine.
-Romania is devoting substantial resources to developing universities and R&D facilities, increasing bioventure startups, growing bio-clusters (communities of biotechnology companies and institutions) and developing human resources, all with the goal of making it one of the world's most advanced biotechnology regions.
+Romania is devoting substantial resources to developing universities and R&D facilities, increasing biotech startups, growing bio-clusters (communities of biotechnology companies and institutions) and developing human resources, all with the goal of making it one of the world's most advanced biotechnology regions.